morepaolo/roundcube-pop3fetcher/README.md

 CHANGELOG:
 ==========

+1.4
+Added ru_RU localization.
+Thanks to Alexej Ruseckij for the collaboration!

 1.3
 Added auto-check-for-updates capability.
 Pop3fetcher will check on github if a new version of the software is available, suggesting you to install it.
 This functionality can be disabled modifying pop3fetcher.php at line 29 ($config['automatically_check_for_updates'] = false)